rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 is a text adventure game that compiles to both CLI and WebAssembly.

 This initial version features a main quest, side quests, items and a boss fight.
 Players can choose their favourite visual theme such as Zelda, Warcraft and Fallout.
-There is also mobile support.
+The web version also supports mobile devices.

 Although fairly simple, this first version provides a good foundation for building more features in later updates.